samoyed-health-foundation/website/site/content/databases/q-and-a.md

 1. Each animal is assigned an Identification Code that is password
     > protected.
 That Identification Code will link all information
     > about the owner and the animal.
 The DNA Bank is an independent
-    > facility and it\'s personnel are not affiliated with any Samoyed
+    > facility and it's personnel are not affiliated with any Samoyed
     > dog organization.
 The Identification Code and password are secured
     > and only accessible by 2 people at the bank.